CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/math1.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-**Research on using Augmented Reality to enhance students' representational fluency and self-efficacy**
+**Using Augmented Reality to enhance students' representational fluency and self-efficacy**

 Designed and implemented an AR-based multi-representational learning environment (MRLE) with three representations of linear functions to enhance middle school students' representational fluency and self-efficacy.
 Surveys, tests, and interview was conducted to analyze students' differences in learning sequences and preferences among students in terms of their representational learning profile.